tharuny07/Book-My-Show-Application/README.md

 # CineMate-Application
-Cinemate is a BookMyShow-like application built using Spring Boot frameword.
+Cinemate is a BookMyShow-like application built using Spring Boot framework.
 It allows users to search for movies. view showtimes, and book tickets for their preferred movie showings.
 The application also provides an admin dashboard for managing movies, theatrs and showtimes.